 - Priority:Prevention/detection of Anti-social behaviour at the Recreation Ground, George Lane, Chipping Campden.

 Profiles for Community Officers

 I am Inspector Brian Clifford.
 I have responsibility for the Cotswold Neighbourhood Policing team.
 I have been a Police Officer for 24 years and have worked in the Cotswolds for the past 3 years.
 Prior to this I have worked in a variety of roles including a period at the National Policing Improvement Agency where I worked in the Citizen Focus and Neighbourhood Policing programme.

 I currently lead the community team that covers the North of the Cotswolds, which stretches from Northleach to Weston-sub-Edge.
-I have been a Police Officer for 20 years and previously worked in the same role in the South of the Cotswolds.
-Throughout my service I have worked as a response officer, within CID (specialising in Child Protection) and as a shift sergeant.
+I have been a Police Officer for 17 years and have previously worked in Cheltenham and Stroud in various roles.
+Throughout my service I have predominantly worked as a response officer, and then as a shift sergeant.